alexjercan/alexjercan.github.io/_tutorials/webapp_chat.md

 click binding, and move the call to the handlers in the on click event of the last submit button.

-1. Remove the first 2 buttons (for example this one)
+1. Remove the first button (for example this one)

 ```html
 <button id="openai-key-submit">Submit</button>